 Nobody celebrate their national holiday like us Norwegians, but that should not be taken as extreme nationalism.
 It's true that nationalism was an important incentive before 1905 when we were still in union with Sweden, but already in the late 19th century the celebration got an element of children's day.
 Today it's partly for the children (our future!), but also a family day.
 And we're celebrating that the winter has ended, the summer is close, the nights are already short, and the land is getting green again.

 Shots from the schools' procession in Trondheim 17 May 2004 and 2013.

 In 2004 the day was somewhat chilly, but in 2013 it was unusually warm.

 A Danish flag on top of the building housing the Danish consulate.
-Back in 1814 several things happend: We left the union with Denmark after 434 years.
-Norwegian delegates agreed to the new Constitution in Eidsvoll, that's what we're celebrating here today.
-And we joined Sweden in a new union (which lasted till 1905).
+Back in 1814 several things happened: We left the union with Denmark after 434 years.
+Then Norwegian delegates agreed to the new Constitution in Eidsvoll, that's what we're celebrating here today.
+Later that year we joined Sweden in a new union which lasted till 1905 (but that is never celebrated).
 (2013)

 A procession needs music.
 Some schools have their own brass bands and a couple of "oldboys" bands also participated.
 (2013)

 Our future.
 Celebrating Constitution Day is a serious matter, but this is of course also an unofficial Children's Day.
 (2004)